By Wael Abdelgawad | IslamicSunrays.com

 This family was active in the masjid, their friends were all Muslim, they attended Muslim youth camps in summer… an outsider would never guess at the insanity that existed inside the home.

 Those children are all adults now.
 One married a non-Muslim abuser who beat her while she was pregnant.
 She became an alcoholic and drug user before she finally returned to Islam many years later.
-One left Islam and became a Christian.
+One left Islam and became a Hindu.
 One is chronically ill and has never married.
 He’s bitter and expresses many racist ideas toward Arabs in particular.
 One married an Algerian man who beats her badly enough to put her in the hospital, yet she refuses to leave him.
 Only the eldest has what you would consider a healthy and normal Muslim family, though he expresses an unexplainable sense of deep sadness that has persisted inside him for years.
 The parents themselves have been divorced for many years, and each lives alone in their home countries.

 Parents like these can do a number on you for life.
 They can knuckle your self-esteem into the ground, crush your sense of self-worth, and give you a skewed picture of what a family is supposed to be.
 If you grew up in such a home then you may have been thoroughly indoctrinated into believing that all the abuse heaped on you is your own darn fault.

 As a result some of us have uncontrollable tempers, or a lack of will to resist abuse, or a lack of faith in our own talents and dreams.
 And so the cycle of broken spirits and bad parenting is perpetuated into another generation.